Information and Logistics for Summer Interns

 Arrival and Departure

 Undergraduate and graduate students working at the DMC for the summer should coordinate internship dates with faculty advisors.
 Plan to arrive and depart to be within 24 hours of beginning and completing your internship.
-Confirm these dates with Linda Healy via the summer housing agreement.
+Confirm these dates with Matt Norwood via the summer housing agreement.

 If you arrive during business hours, please stop by Linda’s office in the Administration Building (a.k.a.
 Horse Barn) and say “hello.”
 The Horse Barn is the second building on the left as you drive onto the upper campus.

-The dorm RA is in room 1.
-Please don’t hesitate to knock on the RA’s door if you have any questions.
+The dorm Residential Life Director is in room 1.
+Please don’t hesitate to knock on the RD’s door if you have any questions.

 Summer residents at the DMC, both grads and undergrads, will share a room with 1-3 other people in the Brooke Hall dormitory on the lower campus.
 Pack lightly; don’t bring the kitchen sink!
 The rooms are similar in size, possibly a little smaller, than a typical college dorm room with two sets of twin-size bunk beds, two desks and two bureaus.